JoJo2nd/JoJo2nd.github.io/drafts/YYYY-MM-DD-getting-started.md

 * Purple - GND
 * Gray - RTS

 Note that DCD isn't connected here (hence bastardized RS-232).
-To make matters more confusing is the signal inversion, which will come into play soon...
+To make matters more confusing was the signal inversion, which came into play soon later...

 So at this point I could have soldered up the correct wires to a [DE-9 plug][20] and be done!
 Except, I haven't seen a PC with a serial port in a long time.
-As I don't have access to an old machine, I want to use USB instead.
-This requires extra hardware in the form of a FTDI232 chip to convert between USB and UART.
-I grabbed mine[^8] from [RS components][21] which might not be the cheapest but avoids any chinese fakes from eBay.
+As I didn't have access to an old machine (nor did I want to get an old machine just to connect to a PlayStation), I wanted my cable to use USB instead.
+This required extra hardware in the form of a FTDI232 chip to convert between USB and UART.
+I grabbed mine[^8] from [RS components][21] which might not be the cheapest but avoids any chinese fakes from eBay (I sounds like there are a number of them floating around).

-With my FTDI232 I can now solder up my wires.
-However, the bastardized RS-232 comes in to play again.
-The signals on the FDTI232 chip don't match the PlayStation so I have to remap them.
+Once I had my FTDI232 I could now solder up my wires.
+However, the bastardized RS-232 came in to play.
+Although both the PlayStation and the FDTI chip use the same signals the signals some of the PlayStation signals are swapped so I had to remap them.
+I'm guessing here but I think swapping the signals was to slow down any attempts to reverse engineer the link cable.
 The remapping is below ([sourced from here, again][16])

 * RTS -> CTS
 * GND -> GND